 The Foodways course description explains that this course “explores the many interconnected systems that work together to bring food from the farm to our tables.
 Learning about sustainable food systems helps us understand how our food choices impact our communities and the wider world, and allows us to make more effective and intentional decisions about what we eat.”
 This description helps to explain why the course is offered in the social studies realm, but you might also use it as an elective.

 Foodways is a one-semester course that is presented in a 69-page coursebook.
-There is no textbook, but students will need to choose one non-fiction title from a list of 15 books.
-They will read the book and write a 500-word essay about it.
+There is no textbook, but students will choose one non-fiction title from a list of 15 books, read the book, and write a 500-word essay about it.
 The titles of the books, such as Stuffed and Starved: The Hidden Battle of the World Food System and Consumed: Food for a Finite Planet, give you an idea of the viewpoint advocated by this course.
-Throughout the course, a large number of resources is accessed through links on a dedicated page for the course maintained by Oak Meadow.
-The links take students to websites not under Oak Meadow’s control.
-Resources at these websites include 25 videos (many on YouTube), 13 articles, a USDA report, a photo essay, an interactive map, a map for finding local farmers markets, and a documentary.
+Throughout the course, a large number of resources are accessed through links on a dedicated page for the course maintained by Oak Meadow.
+(While Oak Meadow has curated the list of links, the actual websites are not under Oak Meadow’s control.)
+Resources at these websites include 25 videos (many on YouTube®), 13 articles, a USDA report, a photo essay, an interactive map, a map for finding local farmers' markets, and a documentary.

-Students who want to go deeper on some topics or to complete additional projects can use the suggestions in boxes titled “Up for a Challenge?”
+Students who want to go deeper on some topics or to complete additional projects can use the suggestions found in call-out boxes titled “Up for a Challenge?”

 The Foodways course will raise a student’s awareness of the importance of developing sustainable food systems around the world.
 The course will probably be most practical for those living in an area where farms, community gardens, and farmers markets are readily accessible, especially if some of them are already working on sustainability.